samaaessa/Cleaning-Data-Course-Project/CodeBook.md

-The `data cleaning Script.R` script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+The `run_analysis.R` script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
 ### 1. Download the dataset
   - Dataset downloaded and extracted under the folder called UCI HAR Dataset